myothiha/obsidian/Ph.D/Applications Ideas.md

 - Product Embeddings
 	- https://datos.live/blog/product-discovery-in-e-commerce-powered-by-vector-embeddings/
 	- https://github.com/marqo-ai/marqo-ecommerce-embeddings
-- Long Tail Query Problem: "I’m looking for a product to hydrate my skin, but it must be cruelty-free and free from harsh chemicals that could affect my health."
+- Long Tail Query Problem:
+	- "I’m looking for a product to hydrate my skin, but it must be cruelty-free and free from harsh chemicals that could affect my health."
+	- "I want to buy a laptop with long battery life and powerful enough to run LLMs.
+Show me the cheapest one that can do that."
+- Recommendation system
+	- Association Rules (simple one)

 # Predict Accidents